 I have supervised 60 research students to degree completion.

 I lecture extensively in the Applied Immunobiology and Transplantation Science modules of the MRes programme.

-As Faculty Postgraduate Tutor I contribute a range of kills Development sessions for Postgraduate Research Students.
+As Dean of Postgraduate Studies I contribute a range of kills Development sessions for Postgraduate Research Students.